 It is not as if leaving the beaten paths were likely to lead to the discovery of any profusion of curious or picturesque corners.
 A few years ago this might have been so, but as I have said, a tidal wave of utilitarianism has lately rolled over the city and done irreparable mischief.
 London no longer offers much harvest for the gleaner of odds and ends of old architecture, quaint gateways, unexpected gables.
-Such treasures as she still retains in the teeth of the rebuilder are well known: such as Staple Inn and the York Water Gate, Melhuish's shop in Fetter Lane, a house or two in Chelsea (mostly doomed), the city churches, a corner or two near Smithfield, and so forth.
-She has nothing, for example, comparable with the Faubourg St. Antoine in Paris, where one may be rewarded every minute by some beautiful relic of the past; and where suddenly last year I came, in the Rue Montorgeuil, on a stable yard, all darkness and sombre mystery, beneath a gable of gigantic beams, all ready for Rembrandt to set the Holy Family in its midst, or for Méryon to make terrible with a few strokes of his sinister needle.
-I have had no such fortune here.
+Such treasures as she still retains in the teeth of the rebuilder are well known: such as Staple Inn and the York Water Gate, a house or two in Chelsea (mostly doomed), the city churches, a corner or two near Smithfield, Butcher's Row, Aldgate, and so forth.
+She has nothing, for example, comparable with the Faubourg St. Antoine in Paris, where one may be rewarded every minute by some beautiful relic of the past.
 London, one would say, should be first among cities where symbols of the past are held sacred; but in reality it is the last.